-- Next Steps to Zero Carbon Homes Allowable Solutions 2014 (DCLG) - Liverpool City Region (LCR) Local Enterprise Partnership (LEP) Economic Priorities, LCR Low Carbon Economy Business Plan and LCR Offshore Wind energy Hub, 2012 onwards - LCR and Sefton Sustainable Energy Action Plans 2013 (SEAPs) - Sefton Home Energy Conservation Act (HECA) Plan 2013
+- Next Steps to Zero Carbon Homes Allowable Solutions 2014 (DCLG) - Liverpool City Region (LCR) Local Enterprise Partnership (LEP) Economic Priorities, LCR Low Carbon Economy Business Plan and LCR Offshore Wind energy Hub - LCR and Sefton Sustainable Energy Action Plans 2013 (SEAPs) - Sefton Home Energy Conservation Act (HECA) Plan 2013

-- 10.44 The policy sets out a supportive framework to encourage energy efficient and low carbon design.
-The government's March 2014 and March 2015 stream-lining of housing and construction standards means that requirements for energy efficiency and use of renewable, low carbon or decentralised energy are now set out in the Building Regulations, which take account of the government's commitment to achieving zero-carbon homes.
-Hence it is no longer appropriate for the Council to have its own Local Plan policy with local standards or requiring all proposals for non-residential development to incorporate renewable energy equipment to provide at least 10% of their predicted energy requirements from renewable sources.
-The Council intends to reconsider the need for local requirements if the national policy context changes in the future. - 10.45 Increasing the use of sustainable energy, increasing energy efficiency in new and existing buildings, and reducing the relatively high level of fuel poverty in Sefton remain corporate priorities.
+- 10.43 The government's March 2014 stream-lining of housing and construction standards means that requirements for energy efficiency and use of renewable, low carbon or decentralised energy are now set out in the Building Regulations, which take account of the government's commitment to achieving zero-carbon homes.
+Hence it is no longer appropriate for the Council to have its own Local Plan policy requiring all proposals for non-residential development to incorporate renewable energy equipment to provide at least 10% of their predicted energy requirements from renewable sources. - 10.44 Increasing the use of sustainable energy, increasing energy efficiency in new and existing buildings, and reducing the relatively high level of fuel poverty in Sefton remain corporate priorities.
 Energy efficiency, including for existing homes, is particularly important in the Sefton context, consolidating the success of the REECH project.
-There are health and wellbeing benefits, as well as environmental benefits, from providing affordable warmth and well-insulated homes. - 10.46 The Council encourages major developments which meet higher energy efficiency standards than set out in the Building Regulations, or would achieve 10% on-site renewable energy as set out in a previous Council policy, or include retrospective measures to increase energy efficiency.
-The policy sets out a supportive framework to encourage energy efficient and low carbon design. - 10.47 Policies in the Waste Local Plan are also relevant.
+There are health and wellbeing benefits, as well as environmental benefits, from providing affordable warmth and well-insulated homes. - 10.45 The Council encourages major developments which meet higher energy efficiency standards than set out in the Building Regulations, or would achieve 10% on-site renewable energy as set out in earlier Council policy, or include retrospective measures to increase energy efficiency.
+The policy sets out a supportive framework to encourage energy efficient and low carbon design. - 10.46 Policies in the Waste Local Plan are also relevant.
 Policy WM 9 'Sustainable Waste Management Design and Layout for New Development' states that major new employment and residential schemes should facilitate small scale low carbon combined heat and power, where appropriate.
 Policy WM 10 'High Quality Design and Operation of Waste Management Facilities' deals with the design and environmental performance of waste management facilities, including BREEAM ratings.
-The Building Research Establishment Environmental Assessment Method (BREEAM) for Industrial Uses is a nationally recognised certification scheme which can be used for assessing the environmental performance of industrial buildings from design through completion. - 10.48 In July 2015 the Government indicated that it would not be pursuing the 'Allowable Solutions' mechanism for achieving zero carbon homes in major housing schemes.
-If the national policy context regarding use of 'Allowable Solutions' changes in the future, the Council will encourage development in Sefton which includes 'Allowable Solutions', and any 'Allowable Solutions' themselves, to be compatible with the Council's energy strategies and plans.
-These include the Sefton Sustainable Energy Action Plan (SEAP), the Liverpool City Region SEAP or the Sefton Home Energy Conservation Act Plan 2013.
-Government proposals set out in July 2014 indicate that while developers will have to build to at least Level four of the former Code for Sustainable Homes standard in the near future, in some cases this can be achieved off site through the "Allowable Solutions" framework.
-This would include insulation of existing buildings and small-scale renewable energy schemes, or the house builder could make a payment into a fund which then invests in carbon abatement projects sufficient to meet the house builder's zero carbon obligation. - 10.49 The Council recommends that, as far as possible, development in Sefton which includes 'Allowable Solutions' should be compatible with the Council's energy strategies and plans, such as the Sefton Sustainable Energy Action Plan (SEAP), the Liverpool City Region SEAP or the Sefton Home Energy Conservation Act Plan.
+The Building Research Establishment Environmental Assessment Method (BREEAM) for Industrial Uses is a nationally recognised certification scheme which can be used for assessing the environmental performance of industrial buildings from the design through to the completed building stage. - 10.47 Government proposals set out in July 2014 indicate that while developers will have to build to at least level four of the former Code for Sustainable Homes standard in the near future, in some cases this can be achieved off-site through the "Allowable Solutions" framework.
+This would include insulation of existing buildings and small-scale renewable energy schemes, or the house builder could make a payment into a fund which then invests in carbon abatement projects sufficient to meet the house builder's zero carbon obligation. - 10.48 The Council recommends that, as far as possible, development in Sefton which includes 'Allowable Solutions' should be compatible with the Council's energy strategies and plans, such as the Sefton Sustainable Energy Action Plan (SEAP), the Liverpool City Region SEAP or the Sefton Home Energy Conservation Act Plan.